 • deficiency of vitamins and nutrients from food;

-• non-compliance with sanitary standards in the room where the child is located.
+• failure to comply with sanitary standards in the room where the child is located.

-Epidemics of dysentery occur in the summer-autumn period.
-The warm season promotes the active reproduction of bacteria.
+Epidemics of dysentery occur in the summer and autumn.
+The warm season promotes the active growth of bacteria.

-The duration of the incubation period and signs of dysentery
+Length of incubation period and signs of dysentery

 Dysentery in children can occur in two forms: